PatrickSUDO/Udacity-Project-1-Predicting-Bike-Sharing-Data-Your-First-Neural-Network-/README.md

-# Predicting Bike-Sharing Data (Build a Neural Network from scratch)
+# Predicting Bike-Sharing Data (Building a Neural Network from scratch)

 ## Introduction:
 In this project, I built a neural network without framework such as Tensorflow or Pytorch to carry out a prediction on a real world problem!
 By constructing a neural network from scratch, I can have better understanding of the mechanism of NN, for example backpropagation, gradient descent and other important concepts.